Budget Friendly Foods You Should Keep Stocked.

 Eggs are a great source of protein and are fairly cheap.
-Keep eggs stocked in your fridge to use for breakfast, lunch and in your baking.
+They will stay fresh in your fridge for a month.
+Keep eggs stocked in your fridge to use for breakfast, lunch and in baking.

 18. Frozen Vegetables

-Keep a few bags of frozen vegetables in your freezer.
+A great staple to keep stocked in your freezer are bags of frozen vegetables.
 These are much cheaper than fresh vegetables and it’s nice to always have quick access to veggies.

 I use our frozen vegetables as side dishes, in stir fry, soups and casseroles.

+When we are talking about cheap foods to buy, I have to mention carrots!
 For a cheap fresh vegetable keep a bag of carrots on hand.
-I like the petite carrots, but if you buy the large unpeeled carrots they will be even cheaper.
+I like the petite carrots, but if you buy the large unpeeled carrots they will be even less expensive.

 Potatoes are hearty, filling and versatile.
 They can also be cooked in dozens of different ways.
 Use them in soups and stews.
 Shred them into your tacos to make it a little more filling.
 Mash them, bake them, or fry them!
 The possibilities are endless!

-Buy a large box of potatoes when they are in season and keep them in a cool, dark and dry place.
+The most budget friendly way to buy potatoes is to buy a large box when they are in season and keep them in a cool, dark and dry place.
 They will stay fresh for 6 months if stored correctly.

 21. Canned Fruit

 Watch grocery stores for case lot sales.
 This is when you can get a case of canned goods for a big discounted price.
 I love to stock up during these sales and keep the canned fruit in my pantry until the next sale.